pacoguzman/tog_wall/README.markdown

 TODO
 -------

+* Use unobstrusive remote links
+* Show people like some graffity/comment
 * Add flow_pagination support
 * Make possible to run the specs
 * Add examples of cucumber features with mundopepino or not